Dr. Armen Der Kiureghian, AUA President

 |Gevorg Goyunyan has been with the University for more than 10 years, most recently as Controller and Director of Business Development.
 Goyunyan started with AUA in its Oakland office as its Financial Analyst and later held positions of Controller and Director of Business Development.
 Prior to joining AUA, he worked in the consulting and banking sectors in Armenia.
 Goyunyan holds multiple advanced degrees in Economics from Yerevan State University, an MBA with a concentration in Finance from the State University of New York in Binghamton and a BBA from Haigazian University in Beirut, Lebanon.|

-Ms. Lorraine S. Alexander, Vice President of Development
+Ms. Lorraine S. Alexander, Vice President for Development and External Relations

 |Lorraine Alexander brings to AUA over 20 years of experience and expertise in higher education campaign fundraising, complex gift negotiating and solicitation, and strategic planning and goal setting.
 Lorraine is an international fundraising consultant and an expert in staff development and training, board development, and campaign management.